ssledz/ssledz.github.io/source/_posts/2019-03-10-option-monad-from-scratch.markdown

 }
 ```
-For a given, at the beginning, streams of numbers we should get
+For a given streams of numbers (defined at the beginning) we should get
 ```
 0.0, 1.0, 4.5
 ```
 The numbers are correct, but take a look on implementations of `parse`
 and `div` functions.
-Those functions are partial - they don't cover
+Those functions are `partial` - they don't cover
 the whole domain.
 And for following streams of numbers
 ```scala
 val xs = List("11", "22", "0" , "9", "9", null)